Zeftali/COMP3100-Stage-2/Report.md

 The Job class contains six fields of type integer:
 * int startTime - Job's startTime
 * int jobID - ID of job
-* estRunTime - Estimated time for job to be completed
+* runTime - Time for job to be completed
 * coreReq - No. of CPU cores required
 * memoryReq - No. of memory required
 * diskReq - No. of disk space required
-These fields are called privately from its class e.g. _this.getCoreReq;_
+These fields are called privately from its class e.g. _job.getCoreReq();_.

 ## Evaluation (2 Pages)